 I met Kyle, her sister Jen, and a young man as we were walking across the access boardwalk out to the beach.
 Kyle explained how she lost it, and then we just chit chatted on the long walk out.
 Kyle said that she and Jen have always wanted to get a metal detector and find treasure.
 When we got to the beach, it was pitch black.
 There are no hotels or resorts to light up the beach, and with overcast skies there was no stars or moon.
 We turned right when we got on the beach and kept walking; I started to worry a little thinking Kyle may not be able to find their spot.
 After a couple hundred yards or so, Kyle stopped and said we were right here in front of this mound.
 I turned on the Equinox 800, tested a duplicate ring Kyle had, which rang up as a 12 on the VDI.
 Took 2 steps and got a 13/14 on the VDI, which I thought would be a pull tab with those numbers.
 As I dug the target, I even commented to Kyle “I think this is a pull tab.”
 When I shook the sand out of the scoop and looked, I saw her white gold wedding band and said “or maybe not” as I held it up for her to see.
 She and her sister were a little surprised with how fast it was found.
 I told her the credit was all hers for putting me in exactly the right spot.
 I then let Kyle and Jen use my machine and run the coil over her ring so they’d get an idea of how to detect, if they were to get a machine.

-Howard and Rachelle, thank you for trusting in me to help find your lost treasure.
-Enjoy the rest of your honeymoon and have a safe trip back home to Denver, CO.
+Kyle – Thanks for contacting and trusting me to help find your lost treasure.
+Enjoy the rest of your vacation and stay safe.